USM Anywhere™

 Click the icon to bookmark an item for quick access.

-Important: The alarms and events counts are not updated in real time, they are calculated every hour.
+Important: The alarms and events counts are not updated in real time but instead are calculated every hour.
 If the counts are not updated, it can happen because new events or alarms are in your environment after the last count.

 Below the status summary, you can see this information: